Blog

 Accounting icons

-Tax season is upon us!
+Tax season is around the corner!
 But if you’re in accounting or finance, you probably already knew that.

-The IRS processed more than 261 million federal tax returns and supplemental documents in 2022.
-So, it’s safe to say the average tax season is stressful for those in accounting or finance.
+In 2022, nearly 213.4 million tax returns were filed, so it’s safe to say the average tax season can be stressful for those in accounting or finance.

 What is Seasonal Staffing?